 1. What is dry needling?

-Dry needling is a skillful therapy that uses a thin, filiform needle to penetrate the skin and stimulate underlying muscular trigger points or muscular and connective tissues for the management of neuromusculoskeletal pain and movement problems.
-As dry needling has evolved, several various terms for the therapy have emerged.
-The general term, “dry needling,” includes “intramuscular stimulation,” “intramuscular manual therapy,” “functional dry needling (FDN),” and “trigger point needling.”
+Dry needling is a therapy that uses a thin needle to penetrate the skin and stimulate muscular trigger points or “muscle knots.”
+Dry needling is an optimal treatment for the management of neuromusculoskeletal pain and movement problems.
+As it has evolved, several various terms for the therapy have emerged.
+The general term, “dry needling,” includes “intramuscular stimulation,” “functional dry needling (FDN),” and “trigger point therapy.”

-Dry needling has an odd name that differentiates it from “wet” needling for injecting medication.
-As early as the 1900s, physician researchers wrote about palpable tenderness in the muscles causing orthopedic problems.
-Through the 1930s and 1940s, researchers documented typical pain referral patterns coming from muscular trigger points.
-Physicians at this time treated muscular trigger points with a hypodermic needle and injectable medication.
-In 1940, the father of manual medicine, Karel Lewit, MD, DSc., demonstrated how the simple insertion of a “dry” needle carried more therapeutic benefit than the injected medication.
-Over time the “dry” hypodermic needle was replaced with a smaller needle that is still used today.
+Dry needle therapy began from the lack of medication or injection involved with “wet” needles.
+In the early 1900s, researchers wrote about tender muscles causing orthopedic problems.
+Throughout the 1930s and 1940s, they documented typical pain referral patterns coming from muscular trigger points.
+In 1940, the father of manual medicine, Karel Lewit, MD, DSc., demonstrated how the insertion of a “dry” needle had more therapeutic benefit than the injected medication.
+Over time, the “dry” hypodermic needle was replaced with a smaller needle that is still used today.

 3. Is dry needling like acupuncture?

-Like any therapy that has an effect, there is a possibility of unintended side effects.
-It is important to have a discussion about the benefits, risks, and other treatment alternatives for any type of treatment.
-With regards to dry needling, 1 – 10% of people may experience needling insertion pain, muscle soreness, fatigue, or bruising.
-Anyone with a needle phobia, history of pneumothorax, metal allergy, vascular disease, or abnormal bleeding tendency should discuss this with their doctor performing the dry needling.
-In the hands of a skilled physician or therapist, dry needling can be a relatively safe and very effective treatment that follows a careful examination and diagnosis.
+Like any therapy that has an effect, there is a possibility of side effects.
+About 1 – 10% of people may experience needling insertion pain, sore muscle, fatigue, or bruising.
+Anyone with a needle phobia, metal allergy, vascular disease, pregnancy, or bleeding disorders should discuss this with their doctor before trying dry needling.
+Be sure to ask your doctor to about the risks and benefits of dry needling.

 5. What can be treated with dry needling?

-The majority of nerve, muscle and joint pains are secondary to a movement problem.
-Dry needling performed in conjunction with other manual and rehabilitative therapies is an excellent way to improve range of motion and decrease muscle or tendon pain.
-So, needling can be incorporated in someone’s treatment plan at Cole Pain Therapy Group for the treatment of headaches, neck pain, back pain, knee pain, arm pain, leg pain, shoulder pain, and any other movement related pain.
+The majority of nerve, muscle, and joint pains are secondary to a movement problem.
+Dry needling is an excellent way to improve range of motion and decrease muscle or tendon pain.
+Dry needling can be incorporated in someone’s treatment plan at Cole Pain Therapy Group for the treatment of headaches, neck pain, back pain, knee pain, arm pain, leg pain, shoulder pain, and any other movement related pain conditions we treat.

-Dry needling does a great job of deactivating muscular trigger points.
-These are tender knots in a muscle that can refer pain to distant body areas.
-For example, someone with pain radiating down the thigh to the ankle may have a trigger point at the side of their hip that is only painful to deep palpation.
-The brief insertion of a needle into this trigger point results in a twitch of the muscle, immediate relaxation of the trigger point, and subsequent reduction of radiating symptoms to the leg.
+Specifically, dry needling does a great job of deactivating trigger points.
+Trigger points are tender knots in a muscle that can refer pain to other areas of the body.
+For example, someone with pain traveling down the thigh to the ankle may have a trigger point in their hip that is only painful to deep palpation.
+The insertion of a needle into this trigger point results in a twitch of the muscle, immediate relaxing of the trigger point, and less symptoms.